 Comparables

-The bank also needs homes that are similar to your design, amount of property, and that are in the same or similar nearby neighborhoods.
-They need this to figure out how much they're willing to lend you.
-The more conventional your build is the easier it will be.
-That said, don't think that they won't be able to find anything even if your design is far from conventional.
+The bank also needs homes that are similar to your design.
+They look to match the amount of property.
+Plus they want similar nearby homes.
+They use this to figure out how much they're willing to lend.
+The more conventional your build is the easier it is.

 Contractors